Mercury Montclair: Sun Valley

-Second generation (1957-1958)
+Second generation (1957–1958)

 For 1957, Mercury again revised its sedan line, with the Montclair becoming its mid-range offering, now slotted below the newly introduced Turnpike Cruiser.
 Mercurys grew in size, shifting to a 122-inch wheelbase, adopting a perimeter style frame, designed to accommodate a lower, wider body which allowed for a lower floor, and elevating all Mercury products above the new Edsel.

 The model line underwent a revision, as the Montclair four-door pillared sedan now shared its roofline with the Monterey.
 Alongside the two-door hardtop, a four-door hardtop was introduced, with both versions now designated as Montclair Phaetons; a Montclair convertible was offered.
 The 312 V8 was carried over from 1956, retuned to 255 hp.
 From the Turnpike Cruiser, the 368 cubic-inch V8 was offered as an option, producing 290 hp.
 A three speed manual transmission was standard, while the optional 3-speed automatic adopted pushbutton shift controls that was not related to the ill-fated electric solenoid controlled Teletouch used by Edsel.
 Mercury offered mechanically activated pushbutton transmission controls in response to the Chrysler TorqueFlite pushbutton controls introduced in 1956.
 The Mercury control buttons initially offered five buttons and was called "Keyboard Control", with a long button on top labeled "Drive" with four smaller buttons below labeled "Brake", "Neutral Start" which would allow the engine to start with the ignition key, "Hill Control" and "Reverse" with later versions separating the "Drive" button to "Performance" and "Cruising" for 1958 and relabeled as "Multi-Drive".
 A separate push/pull lever was included below the control buttons labeled "Park" which would lock out the control buttons until the Park button was pulled to release it.
 The control panel was installed to the left of the steering wheel.
-In 1959 the keyboard control was discontinued and used a steering column gear selector lever.
+In 1959 the keyboard control was discontinued in favor of a standard steering column mounted gear selector lever.

 For 1958, the Montclair remained the mid-level Mercury, now slotted below the newly introduced Mercury Park Lane, with the Turnpike Cruiser returning as a Montclair trim level (including its larger windshield and retractable rear window).
 The 312 V8 was replaced by a 383 cubic-inch V8, producing 330 hp; as a special-order option, a 430 cubic-inch "Super Marauder" V8, producing 400 hp (the first American series-produced engine to reach that output level) was offered.